Michele Zaza: Drug trafficking

 Zaza's success was due to the fact that he was more involved in smuggling (first cigarettes and later drugs) and less interested in traditional Camorra extortion activities.
 He invested his illegal money in legitimate businesses like real estate, construction companies and restaurants.
 He was involved in the Pizza Connection heroin smuggling network of the early 1980s, and his name came up in connection with a September 1982 Paris meeting with other Mafiosi in which a 600 kg package of cocaine held in Brazil was discussed.
 In 1982, with the DEA on his tail, he allegedly was involved in importing 93 kg of heroin to his mansion in Beverly Hills in cooperation with Mafia boss Antonio Salamone.
 However, the DEA could not find the shipment.
 Zaza got his heroin supplies from the Corsican gangster Gaetano Zampa, based in Marseille.

 In 1982, with police raiding heroin refineries in Sicily and a raging Mafia war, Zaza is believed to have set up a refinery on his own in the French city of Rouen, with support of contacts from the old French Connection heroin refiners and the right contacts with the Sicilian Mafia, such as Giuseppe Bono in New York, Salamone and the Cuntrera-Caruana Mafia clan.
 He bought the premises worth $2 million.
 Zaza hoped to make a profit of between US$20,000 and $32,000 a day until the scheme was interrupted by his arrest on December 11, 1982, in Rome.

 Immediately after his arrest his health deteriorated and cardiologists believed his situation alarming.
 He was placed under house arrest.
 On February 15, 1983, he received another arrest warrant in connection with the Italian end of the Pizza Connection (with Giuseppe Bono and the Cuntrera-Caruana Mafia clan as well as his father-in-law Giuseppe Liguori).
 However, Zaza, fled his house arrest in December 1983 and moved to Paris.
 There, he was arrested again on April 16, 1984, with Nunzio Barbarossa.
 He was again extradited to Italy.
-Due to his heart condition he again avoided prison.
+Due to his heart condition he again avoided prison on July 6, 1988.